serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 This creates a basic Serverless service for Groovy on the JVM which uses the `gradle` build tool.

-### Faster deploy times for large services
+### Faster Deploy Times for Large Services

 The Serverless Framework relies on CloudFormation to deploy the service with its infrastructure in a consistent and reliable way.

 CloudFormation itself uses a graph representation to identify how and in which order the infrastructure components should be deployed.

-v1.10 of the Serverless Framework includes an improvement where resources are defined in a way which helps CloudFormation to deploy them in parallel rather than sequential.
+v1.10 of the Serverless Framework includes an improvement where resources are defined in a way which helps CloudFormation to deploy them in parallel rather than sequentially.
 Making the deployment process faster.

-Especially larger Serverless services will be deployed in significantly less time.
+Especially large Serverless services will be deployed in significantly less time.

-### Entrypoints for plugins
+### Entrypoints for Plugins

 Plugin authors can now specify `entrypoints` for their plugins which makes it possible for other plugins to hook into those specific lifecycle events.